cbauma05/cbauma05/README.md

 ### Systems Engineering and Computing @ University Of Guelph
 - 🌱 Currently improving skills in VHDL

-- 🔭 Recently finished building a Wireless Gesture Controlled Robotic Hand Project with an Interactive Display
+- 🔭 Recently finished building a Wireless Quadruped Robot Dog with dynamic motion control and live streaming footage capabilities.

 - 💬 Ask me about my Other Projects